nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/OWASP-Top-10.md

 **Examples:** Using outdated packages or installing vulnerable third-party software.

-**How to prevent:** Keep dependencies updated, only use trusted software, and watch for security updates.
+**How to prevent:** Keep dependencies updated, only use trusted software, watch for security updates.

 ---